History of Jainism: Crisis and Resilience: Gwalior and Ranakpur

-Ranakpur Jain Temple: Built in the 15th century, this temple reflects a continuation of the Western Indian style.
-It has a complex Chaumukha (four-faced) plan and is known for its hall of 1,444 carved pillars; a local tradition states that no two are identical.
+In Rajasthan, the community responded to political instability by building the fortress-like Ranakpur Jain Temple in the Aravalli range.
+Built in the 15th century under the patronage of Dharna Shah, a wealthy Jain minister, this temple reflects a continuation of the Western Indian style.
+It features a complex Chaumukha (four-faced) plan and is renowned for its hall of 1,444 carved pillars, of which no two are identical.